Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-NoqAEj4SREw.md

 ### Transcript

-> add plush doggo to the second seat actually good idea it's so you put your feet up i think that's the official answer honestly ah true
+> add plush doggo to the second seat actually good idea it's so you put your feet up I think that's the official answer honestly ah true